novastatic/timelib/README.md

 - Clone the repository
 - Compile both the main and the dayOfYear file
+- Alternatively: open the cbp file with CodeBlocks & go from there
 - Now you can run timelib!
 Have fun 🧭🎉

 # functions